 In August 2020, the Company entered into a forward equity sale agreement for 6,700,000 shares of common stock with a third party (the "forward purchaser").
 In connection with the forward equity sale agreement, the forward purchaser borrowed an equal number of shares of the Company's common stock from stock lenders and sold the borrowed shares to the public.
-The Company will not receive any proceeds from the sale of its common stock by the forward purchaser until settlement of the shares underlying the forward equity sale agreement.
-The actual proceeds to be received by the Company will vary depending upon the settlement date, the number of shares designated for settlement on that settlement date and the method of settlement.
-The Company intends to use any proceeds received upon settlement of the forward equity sale agreement to fund general corporate purposes, including for water and wastewater utility acquisitions, working capital and capital expenditures.
-The forward equity sale agreement is accounted for as an equity instrument and was recorded at a fair value of \$0 at inception.
-The fair value will not be adjusted so long as the Company continues to meet the accounting requirements for equity instruments.
+The Company did not receive any proceeds from the sale of its common stock by the forward purchaser until settlement of the shares underlying the forward equity sale agreement.
+The actual proceeds to be received by the Company would have varied depending upon the settlement date, the number of shares designated for settlement on that settlement date and the method of settlement.
+The forward equity sale agreement was accounted for as an equity instrument and was recorded at a fair value of \$0 at inception.
+The fair value was not adjusted as the Company continued to meet the accounting requirements for equity instruments.